laurensWe/examples/financial_time_series/README.md

 ### Kubeflow Pipelines

-*In case the above steps between pre-requisites and kubeflow pipelines have been skipped change the image names in the yaml files to the following:*

-- set the image to gcr.io/custom-altar-304912/tensorflow/cpu:v1 for the cpu yamls
-- set the image to gcr.io/custom-altar-304912/tensorflow/gpu:v1 for the gpu yaml.

 Up to now, we clustered the preprocessing, training and deploy in a single script to illustrate the TFJobs.
 In practice, most often the preprocessing, training and deploy step will separated and they will need to run sequentially.
 Kubeflow pipelines offers an easy way of chaining these steps together and we will illustrate that here.